lukaszkups/lukaszkups.net/contents/notes--list/list/2019-01-25-cant-kill-progress.md

 Can't explain this easily or straightforward.
 Maybe it's because I've missed my personal logo so much?
 Maybe because I don't *feel* yet that new default nickname?
 Not sure.
 Maybe it's just a personality disorder caused by AUGs (hello DeusEx again) or it just feels more personal.

-But still, you can find me in social media under [@mrmnmly](https://twitter.com/mrmnmly) nickname - it's easier to read internationally, since most people doesn't even know what `ł` or `ś` are (yep, my real full name is Łukasz Kupś - looking forward if you dare to record trying to read that aloud and send it back to me :)).
+But still, you can find me in social media under <strike>[@mrmnmly](https://twitter.com/mrmnmly) nickname - it's easier to read internationally, since most people doesn't even know what `ł` or `ś` are (yep, my real full name is Łukasz Kupś - looking forward if you dare to record trying to read that aloud and send it back to me :)).</strike> [@lukaszkups](https://twitter.com/lukaszkups) nickname.

 ## The future is (almost) here